 Consider replacing the estrogen you’ve lost

 When it comes to fighting heart disease, estrogen itself appears to be on your side.
-Yes, there has been a longstanding debate over the pros and cons of estrogen replacement therapy and some concern over the findings of different research studies.
-This has made the issue a major source of controversy and contention between the different viewpoints.
+Yes, there has been a longstanding debate over the pros and cons of estrogen replacement therapy and some concern over the findings of research.
+This has made the issue a major source of controversy and contention between different viewpoints.